Water Quality & New Home Build

 Well Water Quality

 A drilled well is a mainstay for many Canadians, with 30 percent of residents, or nine million residents, within Canada obtaining their water from a ground water source.
-Approximately 15 percent of this water is within rural areas and some parts of the country rely on ground water exclusively.
+Approximately 15 percent of this water is within rural areas.

 What is Hard Water?